ghc-proposals/ghc-proposals/0000-numeric-scale-multipliers.rst

 Alternatives
 ------------
-At the moment, with ``-XNumDecimals`` enabled, a user may use expinent notation to specify metric multipliers.
+At the moment, with ``-XNumDecimals`` enabled, a user may use exponent notation to specify metric multipliers.
 The binary scale multipliers can be simulated via simple multiplication.
 The extension is strictly not necessary.

 However, as with ``-XNumDecimals`` and the proposed ``-XNumericUnderscores`` extension, this extension serves to enrich the syntax